How to Configure Cassandra for JanusGraph Storage

 USE janusgraph_graph;

-The janusgraph-cql.properties file must explicitly declare consistency levels, connection limits, and timeout thresholds.
-Default DataStax driver settings exhaust connection pools under concurrent Gremlin traversal loads.
+The properties file must explicitly declare consistency levels, connection limits, and timeouts.
+Default DataStax driver settings exhaust connection pools under concurrent Gremlin traversal loads and default to a consistency model that does not match the keyspace you just created.

 properties